ExtracTable: Human-in-the-Loop Transformation of Scientific Corpora into Structured Knowledge: Discussion and Future Work

 \section{Discussion and Future Work}

-\paragraph{Experiment.} We interpret the mean SUS score using Bangor et al.'s~\cite{bangor_determining_2009} adjective scale, where the tool's score of 84.17 ranks at the upper boundary of ``Good'', and an A+ in the Lewis and Sauro's benchmarks~\cite{lewis_item_2018}, indicating a positive user experience.
-Participants described the tool as intuitive, easy to navigate, and effective for task execution.
-The tool significantly reduced the time needed to create content in the ORKG compared to participants' prior methods.
+\textit{Experiment.} We interpret the mean SUS score using Bangor et al.'s~\cite{bangor_determining_2009} adjective scale, where \textit{ExtracTable}'s score of 84.17 ranks at the upper boundary of ``Good'', and an A+ in the Lewis and Sauro's benchmarks~\cite{lewis_item_2018}, indicating a positive user experience.
+Participants described \textit{ExtracTable} as intuitive, easy to navigate, and effective for task execution. \textit{ExtracTable} significantly reduced the time needed to create content in the ORKG compared to participants' prior methods.
 While this shows strong potential for streamlining workflows, it does not automatically ensure higher-quality outputs.
 Participants appreciated the simplified corpus creation and extraction process but expressed concerns about accuracy and over-reliance on automated suggestions.
 Those who invested more time refining the corpus reported better outcomes, suggesting deeper engagement improves quality.
 Still, not all agreed the tool consistently produced better results, exposing a gap between automation and human expectations.
 This disparity points to a key challenge in HITL systems: balancing automation with human judgment to ensure both efficiency and high-quality, contextually relevant results.
 Addressing this requires enhancing the extraction process and incorporating iterative feedback loops to refine accuracy.
 Although the experiment aimed to replicate a prior comparison, measuring replication quality through the number of identified papers proved unfeasible as an indicator of replication quality, underscoring the challenge of replicating structured research output in a HITL system.
-Unlike automated systems, our approach relies on user insights and interpretations, making the process subjective and context-dependent.
+Unlike automated systems, our approach relies on user insights and interpretations, making the process subjective and context-dependent. \textit{Requirements.} \textit{ExtracTable} satisfies most core requirements defined for the HITL framework.
+It guides users from defining a research interest to extracting and editing data, with CSV export for seamless integration into scholarly KGs like the ORKG.
+The modular pipeline supports extensibility, adaptability, and long-term semantic preservation.
+However, key limitations remain.
+Entity linking (FR12) is not yet implemented, leaving extracted entities disconnected from existing KG resources.
+Incorporating entity alignment and exporting in formats like JSON-LD or RDF would improve semantic interoperability.
+Additionally, performance degrades with large datasets (NR4), as processing occurs sequentially per document.
+Future work should focus on performance optimization and parallelization strategies.
+Participants also requested more control over the data model (FR8).
+Allowing users to define domain-specific properties and extraction instructions would improve precision and adaptability across fields.
+This aligns with feedback on the need for more customizable and explainable outputs.
+Crucially, while automation accelerates literature processing, LLM-based extractions still require human validation (FR10, FR11).
+Without critical oversight, there’s a risk of misinterpreting or blindly trusting generated results.
+This underscores the ethical implications of AI-assisted research, especially risking the loss of genuine understanding and knowledge internalization. \textit{Future Work.} Future development should allow storing and refining outputs with customizable data models, enabling users to iteratively improve extraction accuracy.
+Users can selectively re-run extractions on specific cells while preserving high-quality results, enhancing the HITL process.
+Semantic structuring, like linking content to knowledge graph entities and supporting interoperable formats, will strengthen the system’s utility.
+Ongoing improvements in scalability and model configurability will stabilize and enrich the tool.
+Lastly, research should focus on user guidance for validating and interpreting extractions, e.g., by highlighting source passages in PDFs, ensuring human oversight in AI-driven workflows.